 Here you will find an introduction to the four compensation schemes during the coronavirus disease/COVID-19

-In order to prevent the spread of coronavirus/covid-19, entry restrictions concerning who are allowed to cross the Danish border have been implemented from 14 March at 12:00.
-These restrictions include border crossings on land, airports as well as arrivals by ferry, and will be in force until further notice.
+In order to prevent the spread of coronavirus/covid-19, entry restrictions concerning who can cross the Danish border have been implemented.
+These restrictions include border crossings on land, airports as well as arrivals by ferry.

 When you do business in Denmark, there are Danish rules you have to know and follow.
 Different rules apply depending on whether you wish to establish your business in Denmark or you wish to provide services on a temporary basis.
 Here we give you the overview of the most relevant rules for foreign companies.